BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 Calculating the new covariance matrices is not so trivial: It differs from the usual MLE as it weighs each instance individually.
 The ```np.cov()``` function actually provides this feature (but only in more recent versions, so the installation has to be checked).
 By setting the ```aweights``` parameter equal to the responsibilities and making sure that we use the correct bias with ```ddof=0``` we can calculate the new matrices for each class.

-However, to ensure that the program uses this new feature correctly, and to clarify how to implement the equation from above, there is an alternative way, whose values are stored in ```cov_new_b```.
-Both methods were tested on multiple occasions and produced the same results.
+However, to clarify how to implement the equation from above, there is an alternative implemented beneath; its values are stored in ```cov_new_b```.
+Both ways were tested on multiple occasions and produced the same results.

 ```python
     ### New covariance (Method a (np) or b (low-level)) ###